csmaxpower/MoesTavern-ETServerInstalls/README.md

 # MoesTavern-ETServerInstalls
 ### Files for installing and configuring Wolfenstein:Enemy Territory and ET: Legacy game servers on Linux (x86_64)

-These scripts download, install, and configure all necessary components to run an ETLegacy server (tested up to `v2.81.1-54`).
+These scripts download, install, and configure all necessary components to run an ET: Legacy game server (*tested up to* `v2.81.1-54`).
 From a menu, you can select either a **Competition** based server or a **Public** based server and the installer will download and configure the appropriate settings for each.
 It will also configure FTP access for on-going management of the server.
-More than one server can be installed on the same host with this installer as well using a different `net_port` for each.
+More than one server can be installed on the same host with this installer using a different `net_port` for each installation.
 Each server instance is installed into a directory corresponding to the servers port number and systemctl services are created for each in the same manner.  (e.g. `/install_path/27960`,`/install_path/27970` & `etlserver-27960.service`, `etlserver-27970.service`)

 Note that this install script assumes it is being run a freshly installed Linux server running **Ubuntu 20.xx** and above.
 The OS and packages will be updated before the server installation begins.